DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/arduino-ide.rst

 Plug in your power adapters
 =============================

-You should already have the 7-9V adapter plugged into the Arduino, and the 13-14V adapter plugged into the motor shield.
+You should already have the 7-9V adapter plugged into the Arduino, and the 13-14V adapter plugged into the motor driver.
 Now you can plug both of them into the power socket.
 Nothing should happen.
 Be sure that nothing bad happens, like smoke rising from the board or the boards getting hot.
 If anything seems wrong, unplug the power adapters immediately.

 Use the Serial Monitor to do a quick test
 ==========================================